-Several of the Harassment Reporting Officers, as well as additional staff members who work closely with student conduct, have received specialized Title IX investigation training, with the intent to assure all Harassment Reporting Officers receive specialized training.
+Several of the Harassment Reporting Officers and additional staff members who work closely with student conduct have received specialized Title IX investigation training, with the intent to assure all Harassment Reporting Officers receive specialized training.

 The Sexual and Gender Violence Committee (SGVC), consisting of faculty, staff, students, and community affiliates, meets twice per semester with additional sub-committee meetings on policy/response and outreach/prevention education.
 This institution-wide committee's focus is to take an active role and share in the collective responsibility of examining and assessing what we are doing as a campus community to address sexual and gender violence prevention, education, and response.

 A new pilot program was introduced in 2015 with the training of 35 Faculty/Staff Victim Advocates.
-Each volunteer advocate went to one of the two eight-hour trainings on Victim Advocacy offered this summer.
+Each volunteer advocate went to one of the two eight-hour pieces of training on Victim Advocacy offered this summer.
 These Faculty/Staff Victim Advocates will serve as advocates and educators for various presentations on consent, Green Dot Bystander Education, and Ending Rape Culture.

 Two new marketing pieces were created for the 2015-2016 academic year.
 One is an advocacy and reporting card found in all bathroom stalls in every residential and academic building on campus.
 The second piece is a Sexual Assault Misconduct Card that delineates reporting policies and resources so that faculty and staff members know how to handle a situation when someone reports it to them.

 The Pierce County Sheriff’s Department is responsible for maintaining records of registered sex offenders in Tacoma.
-To identify registered offenders in a neighborhood or area, visit http://www.icrimewatch.net/index.php?AgencyID=54483&disc= General information about offenders and related Washington State laws available on this site.
+To identify registered offenders in a neighborhood or area, visit icrimewatch.net/index.php?AgencyID=54483&disc=.
+General information about offenders and related Washington State laws is available on this site.